inducer/pycuda/doc/util.rst

 .. function:: mark_cuda_test(func)

-    This function, meant for use with :mod:`py.test`, will mark *func* with a "cuda" tag and make sure it has a CUDA context available when invoked.
+    This function, meant for use with :mod:`pytest`, will mark *func* with a "cuda" tag and make sure it has a CUDA context available when invoked.